| Many

 the expense of travel and hotel bills.

-our skills and gain a sense of achievement.
+our skills and gaining a sense of achievement.

 It’s only possible if you can test your mettle against